atxr/MeoPrevi/README.md

 ## Dependencies

 Firefox
 Geckodriver for selenium.
-CF installation section.
+The INSTALL.sh script install this dependency for Linux-64.

 Python3 and the following modules:
 - pandas